-- a) EV Charging Infrastructure shall meet the following criterion: - i) Be installed on real property owned or leased by a tax-exempt religious organization recognized by the State of California. - b) Applicant must supply the following to Communities in Charge Staff: - i) A signed, executed, and filed affidavit for "Church Exemption" (with proof of filing date) required by the relevant authority having jurisdiction pursuant to Revenue and Taxation Code, Section 254.
+- a) Project Sites must meet the following criterion: - i) Be multi-family housing or multi-family housing related, serving a tax-exempt religious organization recognized by the State of California. - b) EV Charging Infrastructure shall meet the following criterion: - i) Be installed on real property owned or leased by a tax-exempt religious organization recognized by the State of California. - c) Applicant must supply the following to Communities in Charge Staff: - A signed, executed, and filed affidavit for "Church Exemption" (with proof of filing date) required by the relevant authority having jurisdiction pursuant to Revenue and Taxation Code, Section 254.
 This affidavit must pertain to the real property on which infrastructure will be installed; and - ii) A copy of the valid Articles of Incorporation of a Nonprofit Religious Corporation on file with the California Secretary of State for the relevant religious corporation.